sdiehl/kaleidoscope/tutorial.md

 of being mostly platform independent and retargatable, although there are some details about calling conventions, vectors, and pointer sizes which make it not entirely independent.

-As part of the Clang project LLVM is very well suited for compiling C-like languages, but it is nonetheless a very adequate toolchain for compiling both imperative and functional languages.
+As an integral part of Clang, LLVM is very well suited for compiling C-like languages, but it is nonetheless a very adequate toolchain for compiling both imperative and functional languages.
 Some notable languages using LLVM include:

 * [*Idris*](http://idris-lang.org/) - A dependently typed general purpose language
 * [*Rust*](http://www.rust-lang.org/) - A general purpose systems language